 It is a systemic disease whose exact aetiology is still not fully understood, though widespread maternal endothelial dysfunction is seen.
-It is a significant cause maternal morbidity and mortality.
+It is a significant cause of maternal morbidity and mortality.

 Severe cases may result in seizures (eclampsia), multi-organ failure (in particular the liver and kidneys) and significant coagulopathy.

-There are a number terms to be aware of which may be variably defined.
-Here we present the definitions from the International Society for the Study of Hypertension in Pregnancy, The classification, diagnosis and management of the hypertensive disorders of pregnancy: A revised statement from the ISSHP (2014).
+There are a number of terms to be aware of which may be variably defined.
+Here we present the definitions from the International Society for the Study of Hypertension in Pregnancy, The classification, diagnosis and management of the hypertensive disorders of pregnancy: A revised statement from the ISSHP, 2014 (link here).

 According to NICE CKS, pre-eclampsia affects around 1.5-7.7% of pregnancies.

 These figures vary depending upon parity.
 Around 4.1% of women will experience pre-eclampsia in their first pregnancy compared with 1.7% in their second.

 The MBBRACE-UK is a national audit that reviews causes of maternal deaths.
-Their figures show four deaths in 100,000 pregnancies between 2016-2018 from pre-eclampsia and eclampsia, numbers that reflect a significant fall over the past 50 years.
+Their figures show four deaths per 100,000 pregnancies between 2016-2018 from pre-eclampsia and eclampsia, numbers that reflect a significant fall over the past 50 years.

-The exact aetiology and contributing factors can be difficult to assess and attribute, for example in the 2015-17 report they note that off nine women who died of aortic dissection, five were hypertensive and two had pre-eclampsia.
+The exact aetiology and contributing factors can be difficult to assess and attribute, for example in the 2015-17 report they note that of nine women who died of aortic dissection, five were hypertensive and two had pre-eclampsia.

 NICE risk stratify certain women as high risk to help guide preventative management.